Picolab/wrangler/README.md

-# wrangler
+# Wrangler

-Wrangler is an open-source set of software services for [picos](http://www.windley.com/archives/2015/11/reactive_programming_with_picos.shtml).
+Wrangler is an set of software services for [picos](http://www.windley.com/archives/2015/11/reactive_programming_with_picos.shtml).

-Wrangler provides developers and users alike with significant benefits, including:
+Wrangler lets developers of reactive systems using picos:

-* Less code to write for *speed to market*
+* Write less code for *speed to market*
-* Support for *inter-pico channels* that support rich sharing.
+* Easily create *inter-pico channels* that support rich sharing.
-* Event-based for *real-time interactions*
+* Use event-based programming for *real-time interactions*
-* *User control* of data and privacy-by-design
+* Support *User control* of data and privacy-by-design

-* Open source
+Wrangler is open source.

 Wrangler is the replacement for an earlier operating system for picos (which were then called personal clouds) called CloudOS.
 Here are a few earlier topics on CloudOS.